Services Cooperative Association

 its first public meeting on March 14, 1983, with 14 companies represented.

-As of February 28, 2018, more than 45,278 companies have attended SCA business building programs, more than
+As of December 31st, 2019, more than 65,592 people have attended SCA business building programs, more than

-revenues in the hundreds of millions, multiple SCA Chapters
+revenues of over one billion dollars, multiple SCA Chapters

 have operated throughout Houston, and Co-Op companies have won